 While they were there, the time came for her to have her child, and she gave birth to her firstborn son.
 She wrapped him in swaddling clothes and laid him in a manger, because there was no room for them in the inn.
 Luke 2:6-7

 The Son of God is born in a stable.
 There is no room.
 The shepherds — the poor and overlooked — are the first to hear the news from angels who sing glory to God in the heights.
 The Lord of the universe lies in a feeding trough.
 The Nativity teaches that God does not come in earthly power and glory but in vulnerability and poverty.
-The fruit is poverty — detachment from the world's measure of greatness, and trust that what God gives is enough.
+The fruit is detachment — interior freedom from the world's measure of greatness, holding lightly to what passes and trusting that what God gives is enough.

 Sacred site: Church of the Nativity, Bethlehem — the oldest continuously operating Christian church in the world; original basilica built by Constantine in 325 AD.
 A silver star beneath the main altar marks the traditional site of the birth.